Selling on Etsy involves learning about its fees and how to create listings that stand out.

 - Title: Give your item a title that describes the product in as much detail as possible, considering the 140-character limit.

 - Renewal options: By default, listings automatically renew after four months, and you will be automatically charged the applicable listing fee.
 We will discuss this further when explaining Etsy fees below.
-If you’d rather renew or delete expired listings yourself you can select “manual” here.
+If you’d rather renew expired listings yourself, or alternatively, delete them, you can select “manual” here.

 - Description: Provide an in-depth description or a bulleted overview of the product.
-In the description field, you can preview your listing for a Google search result to optimize for ecommerce SEO.
+In the description field, you can preview your listing for a Google search result so that you can optimize for ecommerce SEO.
 Learn how to write product descriptions that sell.

 - Tags: Take advantage of all 13 tags available per item.
 Shoppers find your item by searching for keywords in the search bar—those keywords are what your tags should be.